osrf/ros2multirobotbook/src/traffic-editor.md

-To derive such transforms, the `traffic_editor` GUI allows users to overlay robot maps on a floor plan and, apply scale, translation and rotation transformations such that the two maps overlap desirably.
+To derive such transforms, the `traffic_editor` GUI allows users to overlay robot maps on a floor plan and, apply scale, translation and rotation transformations such that the two maps align correctly.
 The user can then apply the same transformations to convert between robot map and RMF coordinates when programming interfaces for their robot.